xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 3. Combined hierarchy tension

-   For world states `m_T` that reflect the actual universe in World T we have:
+   For world states `m_T` that reflect the actual universe in World T we have

    ```txt
    H_total(m_T)  <=  epsilon_hier